-Applicant Proposed Measure or Mitigation Measure Applicability 1 Monitoring and Reporting Action (Responsible Party) Monitoring Schedule establishing nest buffers.
+Applicant Proposed Measure or Mitigation Measure Applicability Monitoring and Reporting Action (Responsible Party) Monitoring Schedule Specific Buffers for PG&E Activities.
+Nesting pair acclimation to disturbance in areas with regularly occurring human activities will be considered when establishing nest buffers.
 The established buffers will remain in effect until the young have fledged or the nest is no longer active as confirmed by the biologist.
 Active nests will be periodically monitored until the biologist has determined that the young have fledged or once construction ends.
 Per the discretion of the biologist, vegetation removal by hand may be allowed within nest buffers or in areas of potential nesting activity.
 Inactive nests may be removed in accordance with PG&E's approved avian permits.
 The biologist will have authority to order cessation of nearby project activities if nesting pairs exhibit signs of disturbance.
 All references in this APM to qualified wildlife biologists refer to qualified biologists with a bachelor's degree or above in a biological science field and demonstrated field expertise in ornithology, in particular, nesting behavior.
 APM BIO-3.
 Biological Monitoring.
 Biologists will monitor initial ground-disturbing activities in and adjacent to sensitive habitat areas to ensure compliance with best management practices and APMs, unless the area has been protected by barrier fencing to protect sensitive biological resources and has been cleared by the biologists.
-The monitor will have authority to stop or redirect work if construction activities are likely to affect sensitive biological resources.
-ES, PPLR, RFDC, SS-1, PLR- 1A, PLR-1C, PLR-3, SE-1A, SE-PLR-2 Retain qualified biologist(s) familiar with the sensitive habitat areas.
-(Project proponents) Confirm that biologists monitor initial ground-disturbing activities in and adjacent to sensitive habitat areas and implement the Prior to construction.
+The monitor will have authority to stop or redirect work if ES, PPLR, RFDC, SS-1, PLR- 1A, PLR-1C, PLR-3, SE-1A, SE-PLR-2 Retain qualified biologist(s) familiar with the sensitive habitat areas.
+(Project proponents) Confirm that biologists monitor initial ground- disturbing activities in Prior to construction.
 During construction.
 During construction.